Elvis-LR/odin-recipes/README.md

 # odin-

 Here start the first project for The Odin Project.
-Odin-recipes is about how to make some gooood food!
+Odin-recipes is about how to make some good food!